adriangeerre/SyFi/SyFi.wiki.md

 - Kallisto and Salmon are similar pseudoalignment tools with one crucial difference for SyFi.
 Salmon allows the changing of the minimum sequence identity score (--minScoreFraction), which we have found to be crucial for SyFi's accuracy when quantifying the SynCom isolates (Figure S5 in the manuscript).
 In the first implementation of SyFi, we still use kallisto to investigate haplotype abundances in the bacterial genomes.
 We aim to replace kallisto in this first module by Salmon to maintain consistency in used tools.

 - Using different target sequences as input for SyFi module 1 (SyFi main) may lead to different outputs.
 We are considering including a marker sequence database for the most commonly used marker sequences (e.g. *16S rRNA*, *rpoB*, *recA*, and *gyrB*) spanning the entire bacterial kingdom.
 This database will be used to taxonomically annotate the bacterial genome and use that information to use the marker sequence of the  phylogenetically closest relative as input for SyFi main.

+### Troubleshooting

+**Important:** If when running SyFi all the strains shows "WARNING: No target reads were recovered for *{strain}*.
+Computation will be skipped.", samtools might not be working properly.
+Please, check if `samtools --version` returns the proper output.
+If not, check that you run the libcrypto correction mentioned above.
+Otherwise, try obtaining a working samtools software in your system.

+**Important:** If when running SyFi all the strains shows "WARNING: VCF file missing for *{strain}*.
+Computation will be skipped.", GATK might not be working properly.
+Please, check if `gatk --version` returns the proper output.
+If not, install gatk in your system or download the pre-compile version from this repository.

+**Important:** The target haplotypes recovered from the illumina reads might differ from the target/s found directly in the reference genome/MAGs, for example, by using Blast.
+This is because the genome/MAG might have mask the haplotype in a consensus sequence.
+Thus, from the illumina reads one might recover information from multiple populations.
+In other words, the consensus sequence "ACGTACGT" might be coming from a) "ACGTACGT" and b) "ACCTACGT" reads in the population.
+Given that, the "G/C" variant is masked when obtaining the consesus genome/MAG (in this case we have a G), the direct count of 16S haplotypes (in this case 1; a) from the reference could be different that the population 16S haplotypes (in this case 2; a and b).

+**Important**: Low quality genomes could be skipped because of: missing or incomplete targets.

+**Important**: The file "progress.txt" contains the information for the software to track the computation, the removal of the file will provoke the re-run of all samples even if they were finished (success).